The dangers of swallowing a battery

 Button batteries burn.
 The damage is noticeable within just 30 minutes and if the child does not receive immediate medical help, they may die.
-Often, the first anyone knows that a button battery has been swallowed is when the child starts vomiting blood – but this is usually too late!
+Often, the first anyone knows that a child swallowed a button battery is when they start vomiting blood.
+Sadly, this is usually too late.

 The dangers of button batteries:

-We all remember having fun with science experiments as children … watching a bottle of cola explode when a mento mint was dropped in it – and seeing the enamel on a tooth disappear before our eyes when left in fizzy pop overnight.
-A far more important experiment that we should all be doing with our kids though, is one where a small, round ‘button’ battery is left on a slice of ham for a few hours.
+We all remember having fun with science experiments as children.
+For example, watching a bottle of cola explode when a mento mint is dropped into it – and seeing the enamel on a tooth disappear before our eyes when left in fizzy pop overnight.
+However, a far more important experiment that we should all be doing with our kids, is one where we leave a small, round ‘button’ battery on a slice of ham for a few hours.
 This represents what would happen to a person’s insides if they were to swallow one.
 The process is staggering to watch.
 It outlines just how vital it is to keep these batteries out of the reach of babies, toddlers and small children.

 Button batteries and lithium coin batteries are the small, round, batteries you find in toys, cards, watches, key fobs, calculators, hearing aids and numerous other everyday objects.
-They look to be totally harmless and you would think that if they were swallowed, that they would pass straight through and out the other end.
+They look to be totally harmless and you would think that if a child would swallow them, they would pass straight through and out the other end.
 Whist sometimes the battery can come out the other end, with no problem, sadly it is usually not the case.

 What would happen if one was swallowed?:

-With batteries being needed in ever more electronic gadgets around the home, hospitals are reporting an increase in life-changing injuries resulting from these innocent-looking culprits.
-These batteries are commonly found in toys, key fobs and even greetings cards.
-If the battery is swallowed and gets stuck at any point in its journey; then it continues to emit its charge (even if it was already considered to be ‘dead’ when swallowed).
+With ever more electronic gadgets around the home needing batteries, hospitals are reporting an increase in life-changing injuries resulting from these innocent-looking culprits.
+Indeed, you can find these batteries in toys, key fobs and even greetings cards.
+If a child swallows the battery and it gets stuck at any point in its journey; then it continues to emit its charge (even if it was already considered to be ‘dead’ when swallowed).
 This creates corrosive caustic soda which burns through the tissue and causes horrendous damage and internal bleeding.

 Lithium coin batteries are particularly dangerous.
-They have a higher voltage and so release more energy and are more corrosive.
+This is because they have a higher voltage and so release more energy and are more corrosive.
 Fatal damage can therefore occur in just a couple of hours.
 In most cases, parents have no idea their child has swallowed a battery until they start vomiting blood, by which time it is often too late to help as irreparable damage has already occurred.